joker-eph/githubmove/GitHubMove.rst

   git svn rebase -l
   git checkout `git svn find-rev -B r258109`

-Note that the list would be longer with more subprojects.
+Note that the list would be longer with more sub-projects.

 **Multirepo Proposal**